 Ingredient listings for customized labels to be applied to beer, wine and spirits bottles are varied and detailed.
 They must provide such information as brand names, alcohol content, bottling dates, vintages, names of importers, and degrees of proof.
 For more information about these requirements, see the following: What the Wine Label Tells You ; Alcohol and Tobacco Tax and Trade Bureau labeling requirements; and What a Distiller Spirits Label tells you.

 The new Nutrition Facts Label for both packaged foods and beverage products has been finalized by the Food and Drug Administration (FDA).
 It reflects the newest scientific information, and is designed to assist consumers in making better-informed buying choices.
-Manufacturers must be in compliance with the final requirements by July 26, 2018.
-All the while qualifying small businesses can obtain a nutrition labeling exemption.
+Manufacturers we expected to be in compliance with the final requirements by July 26, 2018, however the administration at the time (and publishing of this blog post) postponed this date indefinitely.
+All the while, qualifying small businesses could obtain a nutrition labeling exemption whenever this goes into effect.

 For design best practices one might only consider colors and imagery at first.
-At the same time sizes and shapes of the labels are of significant importance as well.
+At the same time sizes and shapes of the labels are of significant importance.

 For example, consider whether to wrap a beer bottle label all the way from front to back, or to let it be front-facing.
 The wrap-around label is generally large and rectangular and a great choice to show off a complex design or to feature lots of information, which could include everything from a list of ingredients to the company backstory.